weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 Be careful when assigning permissions to roles that manage roles.
 These permissions can be used to escalate privileges by assigning additional roles to users.
 Only assign these permissions to trusted users.
 :::

+### Permission behavior

+When defining permissions, setting a permission to `False` indicates that the permission is *not set*, rather than explicitly denying access.
+This means that if a user has multiple roles, and one role grants a permission while another sets it to `False`, the user will still have that permission through the role that grants it.

+For example, if a user has two roles:
+- Role A sets `read` to `False` for Collection X
+- Role B sets `read` to `True` for Collection X

+The user will have read access to Collection X because Role B grants the permission, while Role A's `False` value simply indicates no permission is set rather than blocking access.

 ## Example permission sets

-### Administrative permissions
+### Read and write permissions

-This confers administrative permissions for collections starting with `TargetCollection_`, and read permissions to nodes and cluster metadata.
+This confers read and write permissions for collections starting with `TargetCollection_`, and read permissions to nodes and cluster metadata.

 <Tabs groupId="languages">

   <TabItem value="py" label="Python Client v4">
     <FilteredTextBlock
       text={PyCode}
-      startMarker="# START AdminPermissionDefinition"
+      startMarker="# START ReadWritePermissionDefinition"
-      endMarker="# END AdminPermissionDefinition"
+      endMarker="# END ReadWritePermissionDefinition"
       language="py"
     />
   </TabItem>